andrew/ultimate-awesome/README.md

 - [awesome-human-rights](https://github.com/awesomelistsio/awesome-human-rights) - A curated list of high-quality resources, tools, datasets, organizations, and educational content related to human rights.
 - [awesome-internet-freedom](https://github.com/awesomelistsio/awesome-internet-freedom) - A curated list of tools, platforms, organizations, and resources that support free, open, and secure access to the internet.
 - [awesome-javascript](https://github.com/awesomelistsio/awesome-javascript) - A curated list of awesome JavaScript libraries, frameworks, tools, and resources.
-- [awesome-kotlin](https://github.com/awesomelistsio/awesome-kotlin) - A curated list of tools, libraries, frameworks, and resources for Kotlin.
 - [awesome-langchain](https://github.com/awesomelistsio/awesome-langchain) - A curated list of resources, tools, examples, and projects using LangChain.
 - [awesome-laravel](https://github.com/awesomelistsio/awesome-laravel) - A curated list of Laravel packages, tools, resources, tutorials, boilerplates, and ecosystem components.
 - [awesome-mathematics](https://github.com/awesomelistsio/awesome-mathematics) - A curated list of resources for mathematics, including theory, proofs, computational tools, datasets, open-source software, and learning materials.